Fueled/flowr/README.md

 ### Toolbar Options

-These values are only used if the parent activity has a toolbar and the router was provided a `ToolbarHandler` instance.
+These values are only used if the parent activity has a toolbar and the Flowr was provided a `ToolbarHandler` instance.

 1. **Toolbar Visibility:** The boolean value specified here by overriding the `isToolbarVisible()` method in your fragment, will be used to determine if the fragment should be visible or not.
 By default the toolbar is visible.
 ```java